-But that was now behind us so we through on our backpacks and made our way to the Irish Sea for one purpose only.
+But that was now behind us so we put on our backpacks and made our way to the Irish Sea for one purpose only.
 We dipped our toes in the water and took a small pebble from the beach.
 This pebble was for our pockets on the journey.
 Tradition says to leave it on the beach at Robin Hood’s Bay in 12 days from now.

 We set off along the headland and began the regular occurrence of meeting folks from every corner of the globe.
 The weather was perfect and the trek began with an aura of happiness.
 We ascended north along the coast to St. Bees lighthouse.
 Stonkinly good fun as we got a groove and a pace.

 We left the lighthouse and walked the country lanes and paths easing us through two little towns that were adhering to Sunday’s closed policy.
 Who cares, what’s 17.5 miles up hill and over dale with no water or snacks.
 Not even a pub with a friendly face.
 The pain began to set in soon after..
 Straight up &over the fells.
 Pulses racing and muscles trembling our course was set for 8 hours on the path.

 Everyone stopped to give us their well intentioned advise.
 We regularly used that advice as it goes.
 The Fitbit showed us just over 40000 steps were taken by the end of the day and over 10000 calories burned.
 Now if we could have combined that with happy feet and zero muscle strain I would find a way to bottle that.